 Experiencing Democracy (2007)

-I developed and delivered, with Loren Chasse & Orlagh Woods, a week long Social Tapestries workshop with Year 4 students at the Jenny Hammond Primary School in Waltham Forest investigating children’s experiences of democracy and democratic behaviour.
+I developed and delivered, with Loren Chasse & Orlagh Woods, a week-long Social Tapestries workshop with Year 4 students at the Jenny Hammond Primary School in Waltham Forest investigating children’s experiences of democracy and democratic behaviour.

 Conversations and Connections (2005-07)

-I devised and led an 18 month Social Tapestries collaboration with community development consultancy, Local Level and Havelock Independent Residents Organisation to explore how public authoring concepts and tools could be used by residents of a low income social housing neighbourhood (in Suthall, West London) to map and share local knowledge leading to an improvement in services from the local authority and housing agency.
+I devised and led an 18 month Social Tapestries collaboration with community development consultancy, Local Level, and Havelock Independent Residents Organisation to explore how public authoring concepts and tools could be used by residents of a low income social housing neighbourhood (in Southall, West London) to map and share local knowledge leading to an improvement in services from the local authority and housing agency.
 The project was funded through an Innovations grant from the Democratic Engagement branch of the Electoral Policy Division of the Ministry of Justice.

 Everyday Archaeology (2006)

-I developed and delivered, with Loren Chasse & Orlagh Woods, a week long Social Tapestries workshop with Year 4 students at the Jenny Hammond Primary School in Waltham Forest exploring the local environment and the children’s relationship to it.
+I developed and delivered, with Loren Chasse & Orlagh Woods, a week-long Social Tapestries workshop with Year 4 students at the Jenny Hammond Primary School in Waltham Forest exploring the local environment and the children’s relationship to it.